NavrozSalim/reverb-inventory-processor/README.md

 ## 🔒 Security

-- API tokens are stored in scripts (consider moving to environment variables)
+- ✅ API tokens are stored in `.env` file (not committed to git)
-- `config.py` is in `.gitignore` (won't be committed)
+- ✅ `.env` is in `.gitignore` (never committed)
+- ✅ `.env.example` is a template (safe to commit)
-- Data files are excluded from git
+- ✅ Data files are excluded from git
-- Output files are excluded from git
+- ✅ Output files are excluded from git

 ## 📝 Dependencies